Atlas48/TAGIL/readme.md

 To do list:
 -----------

-- [ ] Think of how this is gonna work
+- [x] Think of how this is gonna work.
+Taking [this](http://en.wikipedia.org/wiki/Inform) an an infuence.